yoy553/ccred/README.md

 > make clean; ./configure -local; make

 to build.
-After settig your PATH to **`pwd`/bin**, you can check these test files with your emacs and ProofGeneral (or with 'coqc'). **cwc.v** includes the small examples from the above mentioned paper **Compiling without continuation**.
+After setting your PATH to **`pwd`/bin**, you can check these test files with your emacs and ProofGeneral (or with 'coqc'). **cwc.v** includes the small examples from the above mentioned paper **Compiling without continuation**.
 To avoid irrelevant conflicts in the library compilation, I use a flag `ccred` to open up the designated reduction branch in **kernel/cClosure.ml**, which is turned on by loading **dbgflg_on.ml4**. **ccred_error.v** is to show an example where `ccred` fails.
-It fails when Coq runs type-checking at `Qed`, while it succesfully completes the proof in the proof interactions.
-In specifc it casuses the following error:
+It fails when Coq runs type-checking at `Qed`, while it successfully completes the proof in the proof interactions.
+In specific it causes the following error:

 ```
 Error: In pattern-matching on term "x" the branch for constructor